Perspective | The virus has made healthy eating more costly — just when we need a better diet

 What kind of virus is this, preventing people from getting the foods that could help strengthen them?

-In a Washington Post story in March, a virologist was quoted as saying that covid-19 is capable of “switching from being alive to not being alive.”
+In a Washington Post story in March, a virologist was quoted as saying that the coronavirus is capable of “switching from being alive to not being alive.”
 The story described the virus as a kind of biochemical zombie, invading our cells and multiplying itself.

-Causing the immune system to malfunction and attack not just the virus, but healthy cells.
+Causing the immune system to malfunction and attack not just the virus but also healthy cells.

 Turning the body against itself.

-Note: An earlier version of this column incorrectly referred to Baskin-Robbins and its 21 flavors.
-The company began by offering 31 flavors.